-My bike is in a secure car park close to the youth hostel.
+My motorcycle is in a secure car park close to the youth hostel.
 The rear brake had made sounds in the past day, so I investigated while I had free time.
 This is where I met two Moroccan lads, Abdo and Thami, who ran the car park!
 We chatted for a few hours using translation apps between Arabic and English.
 This helped sometimes but some of the translations made no sense and were highly amusing!
 They were very kind and helped me check out my bike.
 Didn't find the cause of the sound, but did tighten up a few bolts that were working their way loose.

 Food here is awesome!
 For breakfast, I typically have bananas, oranges, and pancakes from a local shop.
 A few pounds has bought a carbohydrate-packed meal of bread, rice, pasta, chicken with stew.
 Very filling!
 Numerous pastries have passed my lips.
 My favourite food has to be a sandwich with fried sardine, fried aubergine, fried green pepper, something else fried, chopped onions, red sauce of some sort, and other bits.
 See the ingredients below.
 I discovered this in the old medina where I ate alongside the locals in a really small room.
 They didn't bat an eyelid with me there!